brian-rochecampos/Project-One-Clocks-Code-/README.md

 5. What skills from this project will be particularly transferable to other projects or course work?

 This project has helped me develop my skills in object-oriented programming and problem-solving.
 It has also helped me practice working with user input and creating a menu-based interface.
-These skills will be transferable to other projects and coursework that involve creating programs with user input and graphical interfaces.
+These skills will be transferable to other projects and coursework that involve creating programs with user input.

 6. How did you make this program maintainable, readable, and adaptable?